amerkay/auto-prompt-builder/prompts/updatep/01-human.md

 ## Previous attempts to get higher accuracy
-Use the following log of changes per prompt re-write to guide your next move.
+Use the following log of changes per prompt to guide your next move.
 If the accuracy drops, you MUST undo some of the previous changes and try a different idea.

 {previous_attempts}